Drone regulations in Great Britain (United Kingdom)

 Contact for commercial pilots and in case of questions about where you can fly: [email protected]

-Additional requirements for drone operations in the UK
+Additional regulations for flying drones in the UK

-Drones in the UK must always be operated within the line of sight.
-Drone flights at night are only permitted with prior authorization from the CAA.
+Drones must always be flown within visual line of sight in the UK.
+Flying at night is only permitted with prior authorization from the CAA.
+Flashing green lights are mandatory for night flights.

 The permitted distance to airports is strictly regulated.
-It is based on the respective control zone, which you can find on this page.
+The relevant control zones can be found on this page.

-You must maintain a distance of 50 meters between your drone and individual people or buildings.
-For crowds and built-up areas (settlements), a distance of 150 meters must be maintained.
+A distance of 50 meters must be maintained between your drone and people or buildings.
+In gatherings of people and built-up areas (settlements), a distance of 150 meters is required.
+Drones in the UK0/UK1 categories are allowed to fly closer than 50 meters to people and even over them.

 Commercial drone use

-To use your drone commercially in the UK, you must apply for a permit.
+If you want to use your drone commercially in the UK, you need to apply for permission.
 For simple maneuvers, a Standard Permission is sufficient, which you can apply for online.
-For more complex operations and special permissions, there is the SRG 1320 form.
+For more complex operations or special permits, there is form SRG 1320.

 Good to know: